 Earn Your Master of Arts in English on Your Time

 Our 100% online Master's degree gives you the freedom to schedule your coursework around your availability.
 With 3 starts a year, you don't have to wait to begin the journey towards career advancement.

 |Course Start||Application Deadline||Document Deadline||Registration Deadline|

-Get Started on Your Online Master of Arts in English.
+Get Started on Your English Master’s Degree Online at USI

-Take the next step on your journey at the University of Southern Indiana.
-Start your online MAE application or request more information today.
+Take the next step in your teaching, writing and career aspirations with an English master’s degree online at the University of Southern Indiana.
+Start your application or request more information today.